100 Best Free Retirement Planning Resources

 This is an interesting article by MarketWatch on the lies that people tell themselves that impact their retirement savings.

 This article from I Will Teach You to Be Rich does an excellent job of explaining how all the basic retirement accounts work and the benefits of each.

 Personal Capital shares two interesting charts: the first is what savings potential is by age bracket, the second shows actual account averages by age.

 This is the official government website for all things Social Security.
-Here you can apply for retirement, keep track of your earnings during your working years, estimate your future benefits, and download a handy retirement toolkit that includes a pre-retirement timeline with key ages for eligibility for retirement savings tax advantages.
+Here you can apply for retirement, and keep track of your earnings during your working years.

 The U.S. Government offers a guide to help you decide the best time to start your Social Security benefits.